 Treacherous Quest Giver: The norm in this game.
-No vampire will just pat you on the back and reward you: they mean to use and abuse you, if not sending you into a trap to die.
+No vampire will just pat you on the back and reward you: they mean to use you.

-True Companions: More or less forced on Sabbat packs by the vinculum.
+True Companions: More or less forced on Sabbat packs.
 Essentially, each member binds himself to the pack in order to prevent domination by others.
 While members of the same pack don't necessarily like each other, the supernaturally enforced loyalty ensures personal differences have little or no impact on a pack's warfighting ability.

 Undead Child: "Child" is an available flaw.
 As one Fauxtivational Poster puts it, "In due time your name may cause shudders among the Kindred... but adults will always ask why you're up so late on a school night."

-Unfinished Business: One of the reasons behind the presence of Wraiths in the world.
+Unfinished Business: One of the reasons ghosts exist.
 The Giovanni exploit this by doing horrible, horrible things simply to produce wraiths so they can enslave them.

 Using You All Along: The norm.
 Make the assumption that every NPC is secretly under an elder's control; and that every quest you perform benefits some other vampire who has been manipulating you from the start.

 Überwald: Transylvania in the World of Darkness, of course.

 Vampire Invitation: The extremely territorial Tzimisce practice this, although it's a tradition, not some sort of mystical compulsion.

 Vampire Monarch: Caine, though he's not particularly interesting in ruling his vampiric descendants.
 That task falls to the Antediluvians.